-1. Qualitative disclosures

-For portfolios under the Standardized Approach:

-Names of credit rating agencies used, plus reasons for any changes:

-Bank has approved all the six External Credit Rating Agencies accredited by RBI for the purpose of credit risk rating of domestic borrower accounts that forms the basis for determining risk weights under Standardized Approach.

-External Credit Rating Agencies approved are:
+1. Qualitative disclosures For portfolios under the Standardized Approach: Names of credit rating agencies used, plus reasons for any changes: Bank has approved all the six External Credit Rating Agencies accredited by RBI for the purpose of credit risk rating of domestic borrower accounts that forms the basis for determining risk weights under Standardized Approach.
+External Credit Rating Agencies approved are: CRISIL CARE India Ratings and Research Private Limited(Formerly FITCH INDIA) 4.
+ICRA Brickwork Ratings India Pvt.
+Ltd (BRICKWORK) SMERA Ratings Ltd Bank is also using the ratings of the following international credit rating agencies for assigning risk weights to claims for capital adequacy purposes where the exposure can be specified as international exposure: 1.
+Fitch; 2.
+Moody's and 3.
+Standard & Poor's With respect to external credit rating, Bank is using long term ratings for risk weighting all long term claims and unrated short term claims on the same counterparty.

-- 1. CRISIL

-- 2. CARE

-- 3. India Ratings and Research Private Limited(Formerly FITCH INDIA)

-- 4. ICRA

-- 5. Brickwork Ratings India Pvt.
-Ltd (BRICKWORK)

-- SMERA Ratings Ltd

-Bank is also using the ratings of the following international credit rating agencies for assigning risk weights to claims for capital adequacy purposes where the exposure can be specified as international exposure:

-- 1. Fitch

-- 2. Moody's and

-- 3. Standard & Poor's

-With respect to external credit rating, Bank is using long term ratings for risk weighting all long term claims and unrated short term claims on the same counterparty.
 However, short term rating of a counterparty is used only to assign risk weight to all short term claims of the obligor and not to risk weight unrated long term claims on the same counterparty.

-Types of exposure for which each agency is used:

-- 1. Rating by the agencies is used for both fund based and non-fund based exposures. - 2.
-Short Term Rating given by the agencies is used for exposure with contractual maturity of less than or equal to one year (except Cash Credit, Overdrafts and other Revolving Credits). - 3.
-Long Term Rating given by the agencies is used for exposures with contractual maturity of above one year and also for Cash Credit, Overdrafts and other Revolving Credits. - 4.
-Rating assigned to one particular entity within a corporate group is not used to risk weight other entities within the same group.
+Types of exposure for which each agency is used: 1.
+Rating by the agencies is used for both fund based and non-fund based exposures.
+2. Short Term Rating given by the agencies is used for exposure with contractual maturity of less than or equal to one year (except Cash Credit, Overdrafts and other Revolving Credits).
+3. Long Term Rating given by the agencies is used for exposures with contractual maturity of above one year and also for Cash Credit, Overdrafts and other Revolving Credits.
+4. Rating assigned to one particular entity within a corporate group is not used to risk weight other entities within the same group.
 The rating reviewed, at least once during past 15 months will only be considered for risk weighting purposes.

-Description of the process used to transfer public issue ratings into comparable assets in the Banking Book:

-The ratings available in public domain are mapped according to mapping process as envisaged in RBI guidelines on the subject.

-Issue Specific Ratings (Bank's own exposures or other issuance of debt by the same borrower constituent/ counterparty) or Issuer Ratings (borrower constituent/ counterparty) are applied to unrated exposures of the same borrower constituent/ counterparty subject to the following:

-- 1. Issue specific ratings are used where the unrated claim of the Bank ranks paripassu or senior to the rated issue / debt. - 2.
-Wherever issuer rating or issue specific ratings are used to risk weight unrated claims, such ratings are extended to entire amount of claim on the same counterparty. - 3.
-Ratings used for risk weighting purposes are confirmed from the websites of the rating agencies concerned.
+Description of the process used to transfer public issue ratings into comparable assets in the Banking Book: The ratings available in public domain are mapped according to mapping process as envisaged in RBI guidelines on the subject.
+Issue Specific Ratings (Bank's own exposures or other issuance of debt by the same borrower constituent/ counterparty) or Issuer Ratings (borrower constituent/ counterparty) are applied to unrated exposures of the same borrower constituent/ counterparty subject to the following: Issue specific ratings are used where the unrated claim of the Bank ranks paripassu or senior to the rated issue / debt.
+Where yer issuer rating or issue specific ratings are used to risk weight uprated 2.
+Wherever issuer rating or issue specific ratings are used to risk weight unrated claims, such ratings are extended to entire amount of claim on the same counterparty.
+3. Ratings used for risk weighting purposes are confirmed from the websites of the rating agencies concerned.
+Quantitativa diaglagurag

-2. Quantitative disclosures Risk weight wise details of exposures Risk Weight (Amount in ₹Mn.) (rated and unrated) after risk mitigation Below 100 % 726188.82 subject to the Standardized Approach 100 % 262520.90 (Credit equivalent amount of all i iviore triari ree 70 119911.43 exposures subjected to Standardized Deducted 1900.00 Approach, after risk mitigation) Total 1108621.15
+2. Quantitative disclosures Risk weight wise details of exposures Risk Weight (Amount in ₹Mn.) (rated and unrated) after risk mitigation Below 100 % 692463.94 subject to the Standardized Approa (Credit equivalent amount of all exp subjected to Standardized Approac risk mitigation) 100 % 254162.58 subjected to Standardized Approach, after More than 100 % 100033.78 Deducted 1900.00 Total 1048560.30

-^{}Investment in wholly owned subsidiary
+Investment in wholly owned subsidiary